Jimly Asshiddiqie

-Jimly Asshiddiqie (born 17 April 1956) is an Indonesian academic who served as the first chief justice of Indonesia's Constitutional Court from 2003 to 2008.
+Jimly Asshiddiqie (born 17 April 1956) is an Indonesian academic and politician who served as the first chief justice of Indonesia's Constitutional Court from 2003 to 2008.

 Education and academic career

-Jimmy graduated from high school in Palembang in 1973.
+Jimly graduated from high school in Palembang in 1973.
 He obtained his law degree from the University of Indonesia (UI) in 1982.
 In 1986, he obtained his master's in law from UI.
 In 1990, he obtained his doctorate in law from UI and the Van Vollenhoven Institute, as well as the Leiden University Law Faculty.
 In 1998, Jimly became a Professor of Constitutional Law at the UI Faculty of Law.

 He has authored more than 60 academic publications.
 He has also written hundreds of articles and papers, published by various media and delivered at various forums.
 His books include "Green Constitution", "Economic Constitution", "Social Constitution", "Court of Ethics and Constitutional Ethics" and "The Constitution of Cultures and Constitutional Cultures" (no source given).

 Political career

 During the final years of President Suharto's rule, Jimly served as an Expert Staff (advisor) to the Minister of Education (1993–1998).
 Jimly was a member of the Golkar faction (Utusan Golongan) in the People's Consultative Assembly for the 1997-1998 period, which in March 1998 unanimously re-elected Suharto as president for a seventh term, despite mounting public opposition that saw Suharto resign two months later.
-In 1998, shortly before the fall of Suharto, Jimly was appointed Assistant to Vice President BJ Habibie.
+In 1998, shortly before the fall of Suharto, Jimly was appointed Assistant to Vice President B. J. Habibie.

 After Habibie became president in May 1998, Jimly was chairman of the Legal Working Group on the National Reform Team Toward Civil Society.
 His working group helped to prepare new legislation, as well as amendments to the 1945 Constitution and the introduction of a system for direct presidential elections.
 Also under Habibie, Jimly was appointed Secretary for the Council of Law Enforcement and Security chaired by the president.
 He was the person in charge of the Constitutional Reform Panel under the coordination of Bagir Manan at the State Secretariat in 1998–1999.

 Under President Abdurrahman Wahid, Jimly was an advisor to the Minister of Industry and Trade from 2001 to 2003.
 He was a member of the Expert Committee of the People's Assembly Working Body (2001–2002), and an Expert Advisor to the Secretariat General of the MPR to prepare amendments to the 1945 Constitution (2002–2003).